mishadev/js-framework-benchmark/README.md

 ## Execute the benchmarks with webdriver

-The former java test runner has been replaced with a typescript based test runner.
-The new test runner contains no timer based waits and is thus much faster.

-`npm start`

-which starts a web browser

-`npm run selenium`

-which runs the seleniums tests
+`run.tests.docker.sh`

+* To run specific frameworks [ knockout react vue ] you can call it like:

+`run.tests.docker.sh --framework knockout react vue` or
+`run.my.tests.docker.sh`

-Open [http://localhost:8080/webdriver-ts/table.html](http://localhost:8080/webdriver-ts/table.html) for the results
+Open [http://localhost:80/webdriver-ts/table.html](http://localhost:80/webdriver-ts/table.html) for the results

-A test showing the durations on my machine can be seen [here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts/table.html)

-Single tests can be repeated easily.
-Just `cd webdriver-ts` and run the benchmarks and frameworks you want, e.g:
-`npm run selenium -- --framework angular bob --benchmark 01_ 02_` runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_ which means the create rows and replace all rows benchmarks.
-After that you'll want to update the result table with `npm run results`
+runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril.
+After that you'll want to update the result table with